 In 2019 Manrags launched the world’s first sock recycling initiative to help reduce the 501,000 tonnes of textiles that were being dumped into Australian landfills annually.
 In just 5 months they diverted over 13,000 kg of socks from landfill.

-After their success with socks, they now tackle ALL clothing items, including shoes.
-They accept all old or damaged items.
+After their success with socks, they rebranded to become Upparel and now recycle a wide range of clothing items, including shoes.
+They accept old or damaged items.

 5. Fashion retailer recycling

 Fashion giants H&M and Zara both have garment collection programs in all of their Australian stores.
 They accept all clothing - any brand in any condition - which they either donate to charities (if it's in good condition) or send to a fabric fibre recycler to create new fabrics and products such as insulation for cars and the construction industry.

 Retailer Sheridan also accepts pre-loved sheets and towels (any brand) at their Australian stores.

 Many animal shelters and vets around Australia appreciate the donation of used bedding, blankets and towels.
 Note that many can't accept pillows or doonas for health and safety reasons.

 Old towels, clothes, bedding and other textiles are often appreciated by mechanics who can use them as rags.

 Almost 100% of textiles are recyclable, yet less than 15% of discarded textiles are recovered in Australia - we send up to 88% of discarded clothing to landfill.
 The Australian Bureau of Statistics indicated that 501,000 tonnes of leather and textiles were sent to landfill between 2009-2010, and these figures have only grown as the fast fashion industry has evolved.
 It is horrifying to think that all these valuable materials are being wasted by being sent to landfill, especially when two thirds of today's textiles are synthetic (derived from petroleum) and may never break down.